showdownjs/showdown/README.md

 ## License

-Showdown 1.x is released under GPL 2.0
+ShowdownJS v 2.0 is release under the MIT version.
+Previous versions are release under BSD.

 ## Who uses Showdown (or a fork)